At least 64 children killed in UK military Afghan operations

 Human rights groups and charities have repeatedly criticised both the US and UK over the way they investigate and report civilian casualties in military operations.

-The Ministry of Defence admits to just one civilian death caused by an RAF airstrike during its bombing campaign against the Islamic State group in Iraq and Syria.
+The MoD admits to just one civilian death caused by an RAF airstrike during its bombing campaign against the Islamic State group in Iraq and Syria.

-In contrast, the US Defence Secretary, Lloyd Austin, recently ordered a major review of the way the Pentagon investigates civilian casualties.
+In contrast, US Defence Secretary Lloyd Austin recently ordered a major review of the way the Pentagon investigates civilian casualties.
 It came after a US airstrike during the withdrawal from Kabul last year - which killed 10 civilians.

 At first, the US claimed it had been targeting extremists, but journalists on the ground found evidence that all those killed were civilians.